 We also recommend staying away from any sunscreens that have been recalled for containing benzene.
-In addition to the Banana Boat product in question, last summer, several sunscreen products made by Aveeno and Neutrogena (which are both owned by Johnson & Johnson) were recalled, also for containing benzene.
+In addition to the Banana Boat product in question, in the summer of 2021, several sunscreen products made by Aveeno and Neutrogena (which are both owned by Johnson & Johnson) were recalled, also for containing benzene.

 Fortunately, there are a number of sunscreens on the market that are free of toxic ingredients.
 Check out our guides to reef-safe face sunscreens, reef-safe sunscreens that do not have a white cast, and vegan sunscreens — all of which are cruelty-free, unlike Banana Boat.

 This article, originally published on Aug.
 1, 2022, has been updated to include information on the expansion of Banana Boat's sunscreen recall.